Prissad/GL4-Angular-Exo-Services-CVs/README.md

-# GL4AngularExoTodoService
+# GL4AngularExoServicesCVs

 Work on the Angular Assignment delivered by **Mohamed Taieb SLAMA** using Angular CLI V 9.0.7

 ## Assignment Description (Slide 135 of the main lecture)

-This App's goal is to show a
+This App's goal is to show a list of available CVs so the user can check them and select which profiles are interesting to hire.

+## Install needed dependencies

+After running `git clone` to get the project, run `npm i` to automatically install the needed dependencies for the project to run.

 ## Development server & Running the App